1. What damages are available for COD delays financial CPPAs?

 This aspect of the CPPA market is still developing and barriers to cross-border CPPAs should be reduced by the implementation of RED II.

-Assuming regulatory hurdles are lowered or removed, demand for cross-border PPAs is likely to be driven by the fluidity of the Guarantees of Origin (GoOs) market.
+Assuming regulatory hurdles are lowered or removed, demand for cross-border CPPAs is likely to be driven by the fluidity of the Guarantees of Origin (GoOs) market.

 At present, this is hindered by sharp discrepancies between the prices of GoOs in different jurisdictions.

-It is sensible to seek specialist advice on the accounting treatment of a CPPA.
+It is highly recommended that offtakers seek specialist advice on the accounting treatment of a CPPA.

 Corporates wishing to avoid being deemed to be in economic control of the asset need to ensure this is reflected in what the contract states regarding ownership and operation of the assets, including provisions for grid access and notifying maintenance.

-If a corporate is judged to be the operator of the generating asset, this brings with it additional duties which many corporates will want to avoid.
+If a corporate is judged to be the operator of the generating asset, this brings with it additional duties that many corporates will want to avoid.

-11. If governments or state-backed companies decide to use CPPAs, what features of these deals need to moderated by regulators?
+13. If public authorities or state-backed companies decide to use CPPAs, what features of these deals need to moderated by regulators?

 If the offtaker is public, the developer needs to look at the general and specific regulatory requirements for public procurement in that jurisdiction to ensure they can comply with these rules.